GoogleChrome/web.dev/src/site/content/en/learn/html/document-structure/index.md

 ### Content language

 The `lang` language attribute added to the `<html>` tag defines the main language of the document.
-The value of the [`lang` attribute](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/lang#language_tag_syntax) is a two-letter ISO language code followed by the region.
+The value of the [`lang` attribute](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/lang#language_tag_syntax) is a two- or three-letter ISO language code followed by the region.
 The region is optional, but recommended, as a language can vary greatly between regions.
 For example, French is very different in Canada (`fr-CA`) versus Burkina Faso (`fr-BF`).
 This language declaration enables screen readers, search engines, and translation services to know the document language.

 The `lang` attribute is not limited to the `<html>`tag.
 If there is text within the page that is in a language different from the main document language, the `lang` attribute should be used to identify exceptions to the main language within the document.
 Just like when it is included in the head, the `lang` attribute in the body has no visual effect.
 It only adds semantics, enabling assistive technologies and automated services to know the language of the impacted content.